Sir John Barran, 1st Baronet: Clothing manufacture

 John Barran was a pioneer in the manufacture of ready-to-wear clothing.
 He moved to Leeds in 1842, and soon opened his own tailoring shop at 30 Bridge End South.
 By 1851, he had moved to Briggate and, in 1856, he had a factory with 20-30 sewing machines.
 After seeing a bandsaw being used to cut wood veneers in 1858 he introduced its use for cutting cloth, a major innovation.

+In 1877 he bought 8 houses at Park Square and employed Thomas Ambler again to design a new factory and warehouse in a Spanish Moorish style that is still there.

+In addition to the adult market, John Barran & Sons produced children’s clothing, mainly boys suits and school uniforms but also some girlswear and fancy dress, with its juvenile wear contributing to a successful export market to Canada, Australia, South Africa, South America and Europe.

-By the 1870s he had 2,000 machines, and in 1904 he employed 3,000 people.
+By the 1870s he had 2,000 machines, and in 1904 he employed 3,000 people, and between 1873 and 1900 the firm registered more than 380 designs for boys'clothing, more than any other company.

 His son Charles took over as chairman of the company in 1903, and another son Rowland became chairman in 1918.

 St Pauls House, Leeds in Park Square, Leeds was built as a warehouse for Barran in 1878.
 It was designed by Thomas Ambler, and is in Moorish style.

 Artistic recognition

 His bust was sculpted by Joseph Gott, son of his rival Benjamin Gott.
 It is in Leeds Art Gallery.